woowacourse/sql-tuning/README.md

       - 쿼리
         ```sql
-        select covid.programmer_id, hospital.name as hospital_name
+        select covid.id, hospital.name as hospital_name
-        from (select programmer_id, hospital_id from subway.covid where programmer_id is not null) as covid
+        from (select id, programmer_id, hospital_id from subway.covid where programmer_id is not null) as covid
         inner join (select id, name from subway.hospital) as hospital
         on covid.hospital_id = hospital.id;
         ```